-When software teams work on digital products, their attention almost always goes to features, performance, and shipping on time.
-But there’s a quiet limitation behind almost every digital product — something teams usually don’t plan for or track in Jira.
+When software teams work on digital products, their attention usually goes to features, performance, and shipping on time.
+But behind almost every digital product, there is a quiet limitation that teams often do not plan for or track properly in Jira.
 That constraint is screen resolution testing.

-It rarely gets top billing.
-Still, it has a way of slowly hurting UX, increasing costs, and undermining a product that looks strong on paper.
-Let’s see why screen resolution testing is such a hidden, but critical, challenge in modern software development.
+It rarely gets top priority.
+Still, poor resolution coverage can slowly damage user experience, increase development costs, and weaken a product that looks strong on paper.
+This is why screen resolution testing remains a hidden but critical challenge in modern software development.

 The illusion of “responsive solves everything”

 Nowadays, responsive design has become something of a comforting mantra.
-Add a few media queries, use flexible grids, and everything magically works everywhere, right?
-It’s not quite.
+Add a few media queries, use flexible grids, and everything should work everywhere, right?
+Not exactly.

-Responsive layouts solve structural problems, not usability and interaction challenges across thousands of screen variations.
-What looks like a perfectly placed button on a large screen can end up in a strange spot on a smaller laptop.
-A modal that works perfectly on modern phones can suddenly overflow on older Android devices with odd screen ratios.
+Responsive layouts solve structural problems, but they do not automatically solve usability and interaction challenges across thousands of screen variations.
+A button that looks perfectly placed on a large screen can appear awkward on a smaller laptop.
+A modal that works smoothly on modern phones can suddenly overflow on older Android devices with unusual screen ratios.

-That’s exactly the spot where many teams simply underestimate the problem.
-Many assume that responsiveness = compatibility.
-But in reality, it only addresses part of the equation.
+This is where many teams underestimate the problem.
+They assume that responsiveness equals compatibility.
+In reality, responsive design only addresses part of the equation.

 The explosion of devices and viewports